simply-ask/huddle/README.md

 ### Prerequisites
 - Python 3.11+
-- PostgreSQL
+- PostgreSQL (or use shared simplyAsk database)
-- Redis
-- Node.js (for frontend tools)
+- Redis (for WebSocket support)

 ### Local Development Setup